ID GUIDE TO WILD BEES

 Range Extension for Melitoma taurea

 The female Melitoma taurea shown here appeared at Falcon State Park of Starr County in June, 2021.
 The bee's appearance marks a range extension for this species.
 As noted above, the Melitoma taurea was found feeding on esperanza, like its Melitoma marginella counterpart at the National Butterfly Center 50 miles away -- although both species are considered specialists of morning-glory family flowers (Convolvulaceae).

 In 1872, American entomologist Ezra Townsend Cresson completed Hymenoptera Texana, in which he catalogued more than 600 insects collected in Bashtrop, Bosque, Dallas and Travis Counties of Texas.
 This work contained the first published description of the species Melitoma marginella (under the name Melissodes marginella).

-Cresson noted that Melitoma marginella closely resembled another melitoma species known as Melitoma taurea.
+Cresson noted that Melitoma marginella closely resembled Melitoma taurea.
 He wrote, however, that Melitoma marginella can be distinguished from M. taurea fairly easily by the color of the bees' facial hair: that of Melitoma marginella is rust-orange, while that of M. taurea is dark gray.
 In addition, Cresson noted that the pale bands on the abdomens of Melitoma marginella' sometimes have a yellowish tint, a trait lacking in Melitoma taurea.

-These two species differ in other respects as well: Melitoma taurea is more robustly-built, and its legs are also entirely black, while Melitoma marginella has dark red coloring on its hind legs.
+These two species differ in other respects as well: Melitoma taurea is more robustly-built, and its legs are also entirely black, while Melitoma marginella has dark-red coloring on its hind legs.
 Melitoma marginella also has a U-shaped pattern formed by dark hairs on its thorax, while the hair pattern of thorax hairs on M. taurea is more haphazard.
-Finally, within the United States, M. marginella is found only in southern Texas, while M. taurea is more widespread.
+Finally, within the United States, Melitoma marginella is found primarily in southern Texas, while M. taurea is more widespread.